IllegalLeft/gba/README.md

 sprites
 =======
 Simple sprite demo with 3 different sprites.
 Sprites ripped from Dragon Warrior for SNES.
 L/R to switch sprite.
 D-Pad to move.
+A to disable sprite.

 template
 ========